Skip to main content

 Vendor agreements are governed by the Uniform Commercial Code (UCC) Article 2 when the primary subject matter is the sale of goods, and by common law contract principles when the agreement primarily involves services.
 For mixed contracts involving both goods and services, courts apply the predominant-purpose test to determine which body of law governs.
 Under UCC Section 2-201, vendor agreements for goods valued at $500 or more must be in writing to satisfy the Statute of Frauds.
 The Restatement (Second) of Contracts provides additional principles governing formation, performance, and breach of service-focused vendor agreements.

 In the current regulatory environment, vendor agreements must also address data privacy and security obligations, particularly when the vendor accesses, processes, or stores the buyer's customer data.
-The California Consumer Privacy Act (CCPA) under California Civil Code Section 1798.100, the Virginia Consumer Data Protection Act, and the Colorado Privacy Act all impose obligations on businesses to ensure their vendors maintain adequate data security practices through contractual provisions.
+The California Consumer Privacy Act (CCPA) under California Civil Code Section 1798.100, the Virginia Consumer Data Protection Act, and the Colorado Privacy Act all impose obligations on businesses to confirm their vendors maintain adequate data security practices through contractual provisions.
 Healthcare organizations must include Business Associate Agreement provisions in vendor agreements where vendors handle protected health information under HIPAA (45 CFR Part 160 and Part 164).

 When Do You Need a Vendor Agreement?